Imran4424/Software-Architecture/SolidPrinciples.md

 Problems: `InvoiceServiceTight` mixes responsibilities (orchestration + choosing concrete implementations) and is hard to test or change.
 Any change to email or rendering requires editing this class (violates Single Responsibility Principle(SRP) and increases coupling).

-Refactor to reduce coupling and align with SRP:
+Refactor to reduce coupling and align with Single Responsibility Principle(SRP):

 ```swift
 // Abstractions decouple the service from concrete implementations